furyash/facial1/README.md

 # facial1
 Facial Landmark Detection

- Detecting facial differences as well as eye-states
+	Detecting facial differences as well as eye and mouth states